killerchoo/Second_Show/README.md

 # Second Show
-This App is
+This App is will show latest and upcoming movies and tv shows,And list out trends and hits.
-UI designing
-bloc
-fetching data from API